 After leaving the care of his aunt and uncle, James McKenzie decided that he would embrace his desire for wanderlust and see where it took him.
-James during his travels made up his mind ‘to go to the seaside, to Portsmouth (54).
-James encountered many strangers on his journey to Portsmouth and states that one of these strangers offered him an opportunity that instigated a lengthy association of seventy-four years with the travelling circus.
+During his travels, James made up his mind ‘to go to the seaside, to Portsmouth’ (54).
+James encountered many strangers on his journey to Portsmouth and states that one of these strangers offered him an opportunity that resulted in a lengthy association of seventy-four years with the travelling circus.
 He recalls how he was drawn to the ‘houses on wheels’ (58) and was ‘interested in the case and handling horses’ (59).
 James states that he approached new challenges in the circus with as much enthusiasm and dedication possible, as he knew that he had found a home in the circus and did not want to lose it.
-Although James began in the circus as a horse manager, he looks back in fondness at this role, as it gave him his first footing in showbusiness and allowed him to discover a new identity as part of the circus community.
+Although the circus is a place of freedom and expression, Linda Simon reiterates how life and work in the circus was a ‘hard reality’ as many roles in the circus were still physically demanding and the circus was ultimately a ‘business’ (26) and had to ensure a good performance for a consistent income.
+James began in the circus as a horse manager, and he looks back with fondness at this role as it gave him his first footing in showbusiness and allowed him to discover a new identity as part of the circus community.

 He recalls how during performances in the circus, his task was ‘to take the horses not actually wanted in the ring … to a field to graze, and bring them back when we were on the move again’ (59).
 There is a sense from James’ writing that although he did not find his role demanding, he found much